How to Embrace Rejection

-Even though I responded to the agent’s email about the rejection in a matter of seconds and with a positive manner, as reality sank in, the disappointment of not being chosen was unsettling.
+Even though I responded to the agent’s email about the rejection in a matter of seconds and in a positive manner, as reality sank in, the disappointment of not being chosen was unsettling.
 This experience had taken the wind out of my sails, so to calm myself down, I re-read The Game of Life and How to Play It, written by Florence Shinn in 1925.

 In the book, Shinn makes this powerful statement: “The thing man seeks is seeking him—the telephone was seeking the bell.”
 All of sudden, it clicked: It was a vuja de moment that was inviting me to shift my thinking.